tkataras/Automatic-Cell-Counting-with-TWS/README.md

 <img src = "figures/selectSizeMin.PNG">

-After the pipeline completes a run, run times will vary by hardware capacity, open the all_classifier_comparison.csv* file to compare the performance of the various classifiers.
-Several classifiers should demonstrate the same accuracy statistics as the image size is very small, containing at most 3 cells per image.
+After the pipeline completes a run, run times will vary by hardware capacity, open the All_Classifier_Comparison.csv file to compare the performance of the various classifiers.

+This will be located under training_area/Results.

+For the testing dataset, several classifiers should demonstrate the same accuracy statistics as the image size is very small as they contain at most 3 cells per image.

 # Stage 2
 __2.1__ Once again, the program must know where it is downloaded.
 Select the directory/folder named scripts_for_auto_cell_count.